19 Ways to Support Your Mental Health During COVID-19

 11. Read Viktor E. Frankl’s Man’s Search for Meaning.

 12. Relish the downtime.
 Considering how often we bow in silent prayer to the almighty iPhone, there’s never been a better time to slow the mind and body.
+Yes, the pandemic and subsequent stay-at-home guidelines are lasting way longer than many of us believed, but we can practice meditation and other mindfulness activities to combat stress, boredom and feelings of hopelessness (even if others are recklessly partying like there's no coronavirus).

 13. Pay it forward.
 If your housekeeper, sitter, dog walker, gardener or other service providers are unable to work, consider paying them anyway.
 An eye-opening story from the book Nickel and Dimed: On (Not) Getting By in America recounts an overworked, stressed-out single mother who comes home and smacks her kid after she spent hours restocking shelves at Target.
 Talk about an empathic tale regarding the plights of the working poor.